Harry Potter: Every actor cast in the new HBO TV adaptation

 Severus Snape

-While the late Alan Rickman played the role of the potions and later the defense against the dark arts professor at the wizarding school, Snape will be played by Paapa Essiedu in the forthcoming HBO series.
-He is known for his roles in Gangs of London, The Lazarus Project, and The Capture.
+While the late Alan Rickman played the role of the potions and later the Defense Against the Dark Arts professor at the wizarding school, Snape will be played by Paapa Essiedu in the forthcoming HBO series.
+He is known for his roles in Genie, Gangs of London, and The Lazarus Project.

 Rubeus Hagrid

 In the original films, the gamekeeper and Care of Magical Creatures professor was played by the late Robbie Coltrane.
-The new series will feature Nick Frost playing the part.
+The new series will feature Nick Frost as the half-giant.

 Quirinus Quirrell

 Quirrell is Hogwarts’ Defense Against the Dark Arts professor in the first film and novel, Harry Potter and the Sorcerer’s Stone.
-While he was played by Ian Hart in the film, the role will be taken on by Luke Thallon in the television series.
+Played by Ian Hart in the original film, the role will be taken on by Luke Thallon in the television series.

 Argus Filch